tagreizer/Hunt-The-Wumpus/res/README.txt

 MazeController Class:
 The main run loop for the controller has been refactored.
 It now allows for animation to continue after a game over if the view supports it.
 It can restart games(refreshing to a new model), and it can also create new games.
-To create new games it creates a new thread and launches a JSwing gui from there.
-This was because if the controller is called by a gui it is not on the main thread, it is on the JSwingEventDispatch thread, and guis have issues being launched from that.
-The controller just stalls the main thread while this runs.
+This has also been ranamed to the TextMazeController for clarity.

 IMaze View Interface:
 Many new setters were added to accommodate easily accessing information from the model.
 Neither